gaabrielricci/AwesomeAlert/README.md

       AwesomeAlert awesomeAlert = AwesomeAlert(context: context);
       awesomeAlert.showAlert(
         title: "Example",
-        description: "A simple description that will be showed on alert",
+        description: "A simple description that will be showed on a alert",
         confirmText: "OK",
         confirmAction: () {
           ScaffoldMessenger.of(context).clearSnackBars();